Btsan/myGradientLib/README.md

 - __Tape__:

    A dependency graph of Node objects.
-This gets traversed during gradident calculation, called from a Var object.
+This gets traversed during gradient calculation, called from a Var object.

 - __Grad__: